 - Inspect lights and power cords before use.
 If your outdoor lighting supplies have been in storage all winter, check them over before plugging in.
 Make sure that there are no warning signs of wear and tear such as cracked fixtures, loose connections, fraying cords, or even (eek!) burn marks.
 The standard guideline for food safety could be applied just as well here: “When in doubt, throw it out.”

 - Be careful where you place lighting.
-Be cautious when positioning exterior lights near swimming pools, fountains, garden ponds, and any standing water (which you really should get rid of, since it’s a prime breeding ground for mosquitos!).
-Avoid the possibility that fixtures, even buried underground, might somehow come into contact with flammable substances such as wood chips or dried grass.
+Be cautious when positioning exterior lights near swimming pools, fountains, garden ponds, and any standing water (which you really should get rid of, anyway, since it’s a prime breeding ground for mosquitoes!).
+Also avoid the possibility that fixtures, even buried underground, might somehow come into contact with flammable substances such as wood chips or dried grass.

 - Don’t overload the circuit.
 A gala open air gathering is tons of fun, but it can be awfully hard on the circuit that manages your outdoor electrical needs.
 Make sure that your party lights, sound system, grill, exterior fan, and outdoor kitchen appliances will not draw more power than the circuit can handle.
 Otherwise, you may trip the circuit breaker, resulting in damage that’s not obvious to the naked eye.
 Stay safe – spread the electrical load to 2 or more branch circuits.